 There is a high degree of uncertainty about future levels of funding for local government.
-The Council are awaiting a multi year funding settlement in December 2021.
-This will provide some certainty around funding streams however there still remains some uncertainty on the long term impact on the Council's financial position as a result of the Corona Virus (Covid-19).
+The Council are awaiting a multi-year funding settlement in December 2022.
+This will provide some certainty around funding streams however there still remains some uncertainty on the long-term impact on the Council's financial position as a result of the Corona Virus (Covid-19), the war in Ukraine and the global economy.
 The Council has determined that this uncertainty is not yet sufficient to provide an indication that the assets of the Council might be impaired as a result of a need to close facilities and reduce levels of service provision.